 - Some logic bombs can be designed to take effect on a specific date or a specific event.
 For example, Christmas, New Year, or Independence Day.
 You’ll probably have your guard down on those days, which will make it much easier for the hacker to achieve their goals.
 These logic bombs can also be referred to as time bombs.

 - Tech-savvy and malicious employees might plant a logic bomb in their company’s system.
 This could have various effects.
 It could be set off the moment the employee is taken off a payroll, or it might need to be defused every day and only by that employee like a dead man’s switch; or they could plant a logic bomb before leaving the workplace and then require the previous employers to pay a fee for its defusion.

 - Hackers could use a combination of spyware and logic bombs to steal your personal information.
 For example, a logic bomb could secretly be waiting for you to launch a specific website, like your online banking.
 Once you do, it would trigger a keylogger to launch, which does precisely what its name suggests.
 Now everything you will type in, including your login details and passwords, will be sent straight to the hacker.

 Logic bombs are sinister and hard to detect.
 However, you can take a few precautionary measures to avoid them.

 - Use a strong antivirus and update it regularly.
-Antivirus scans can pick up on Trojan horses and other viruses that may hide logic bombs We also recommend using our own Threat Protection feature.
+Antivirus scans can pick up on trojan horses and other viruses that may hide logic bombs We also recommend using our own Threat Protection feature.
 It scans downloads for malware, prevents you from landing on malicious websites, and blocks trackers and intrusive ads.

 - If you run a company, make sure you protect all computers individually.
 Also, train your staff.
 They need to know they are an integral part of your company’s cybersecurity.